OSS-Java-Seminar-2023/AirlineBookingSystem/README.md

 2. **Buying tickets:**
    - Book tickets for one or many passengers
-   - Book a two-way flight
-   - Cancel the order

 3. **Mail confirmations**
    - Receive a mail confirmation for your ticket/s